trust-ethos/ethos-twitter-agent/README.md

 # Ethos Twitter Agent

-A Twitter bot that responds to mentions and processes commands, starting with `@ethosAgent profile` using real Ethos Network data.
+A Twitter bot that analyzes Ethos reputation scores for mentioned users. **This replaces your make.com workflow** with a native TypeScript/Deno solution.

 ## Features